femoz/NADALL/content/project/project-1/index.md

 Conventional intensification pathways do not deliver sustainable solutions for small dairy farmers; they bring too many environmental impacts and a burden of economic risks, i.e., external dependencies, increasing costs and supply uncertainties.

 A paradigm change is needed for more sustainable agricultural production systems.
-Integrative agroecological frameworks based on territorial approaches are feasible alternatives for the needed transition
+Integrative agroecological frameworks based on territorial approaches are feasible alternatives for the needed transition.